 We’re committed to avoiding conflicts of interest wherever possible; but where an unavoidable conflict may arise, we always place our clients’ interests ahead of our own.
 One area where a conflict can arise regards the acceptance or giving of gifts, benefits or hospitality to or from suppliers, counterparties, intermediaries, clients or issuers.

 Our corporate structure, while extremely efficient and fairly simple, does have a holding company and four subsidiaries for our investment management, insurance, unit trust and Namibian operations.

 Our governance responsibilities and our commitments to our clients are at the very core of our Directors and Management interests and we have a number of structures to aid them in this task.
 These are reflected in this Corporate Structure document.

 Our Boards are ably assisted in fulfilling their governance responsibilities by a team of professionals specialising in Risk, Compliance, Legal and Company Secretarial work.
-This team is integrated into but operates independently of the various businesses and is run by Kerry Horsley (Head of Risk and Compliance).
+These teams operate independently of the various businesses and work closely together to ensure higher standards of governance are met.

 Additionally, we have recently expanded our governance capabilities by starting a Control Assurance function designed to improve the assurance provided on the control environment to the Board and to Management.
-This team is headed by Zareena Ahmed in conjunction with Kerry Horsley.
+This team is headed by Zareena Ahmed and reports in to our Chief Operating Officer.

 At M&G Investments we will always comply with all of our relevant legislative obligations, but we also strive to go beyond what is legally required and set ourselves even higher ethical standards.